vmware-samples/validated-solutions-for-cloud-foundation/alb/terraform-examples/nsxt-cloud-deployment/README.md

 # Variable-Input-File

-The following is a breakdown of the required Variables for this Playbook.
+The following is a breakdown of the required Variables for this Terraform Script.

 avi_username.default: *\<Avi Username\>*